Cedar Tree Federation - a partnership from January 2020

 How does this work?

-From January 2020, Sian Lane will be the Executive Headteacher, leading both schools.
+From January 2020, Sian Lane, previously the Headteacher at Pinhoe, became the Executive Headteacher, leading both schools.
 In August 2021, Sian Lane retires from the post of Executive Headteacher and Rachael Saim will assume this role.
 Rachael brings with her a wealth of experience and is currently the Principal of a Junior School in London.
 There is a full-time non-teaching Head of School within each school.
 At Pinhoe this is Mel Johns and at Woodbury this is Gillian Pyle.